 Some websites allow you to automate the transfer of your digital assets after your death.
 One example is Google's Inactive Account Manager.
 Here's how it works: You give Google instructions for what to do with your accounts after your death (i.e., either share them with someone(s) or delete them).
 If you are inactive for a certain period of time (you can decide how long), Google will send you a text or email alert.
 If you do not respond, Google will notify the friends or family members whose contact information you provided.
 Once they have confirmed that you are deceased, Google will follow your instructions and either share those accounts with the designated individual(s) or delete the accounts as you have provided.

 Similarly, Facebook has given users the option of identifying a "legacy contact" that can access your account after your death.
 But that access is limited to the ability to pin a post on your Timeline, such as a funeral announcement.
 Your legacy contact will not be able to log in as you or read your private messages, but they will have the ability to accept or deny new friend requests, update your profile and cover photos, and archive your posts and photos.

 Even though these "legacy" processes are automated, it is important to let your executor know that have set up those options, so he or she does not have to figure out what to do with those accounts.

-Tip #4: Write instructions for what should happen to your digital assets.
+Tip #4: Write instructions for your digital assets.

-Your Will probably lays out the distribution of your online financial accounts, but what do you want to happen to your Facebook, Twitter, or Instagram profiles?
-Consider writing out a "to-do" list to let you digital executor know, among other things, whether they should delete your accounts.
-It should answer questions such as:
+Your Will probably lays out the distribution of your financial assets, but what do you want to happen to your Facebook, Twitter, or Instagram profiles?
+Consider leaving a letter of instruction of "to-do" list to let your digital executor know, among other things, what they should do with your accounts.
+Include information such as:

 - Should your digital executor deactivate your Facebook account when you die, or do you want him or her to set it up as a memorial page?

-- Do you want your executor to send prints of your Flickr photos to your family members?
+- Should your executor to send photos from your Flickr account to family members?